It is time to embrace your inner rebel. That is the message of “Rebel Talent: Why it Pays to Break the Rules at Work and in Life”.

 Want to perform 200% better?

 For organisations, the lack of employee engagement negatively affects quality, productivity, customer satisfaction, and financial outcomes.
-According to a study by Dale Carnegie Training, for of dollars are lost each year to employee turnover, and companies with engaged employees outperform those with employees who report lack of engagement by over 200 per cent.
+According to a study by Dale Carnegie Training, companies with engaged employees outperform those with employees who report lack of engagement by over 200 per cent.

 You are miserable, and the company you work for is losing buckets of money.
 One way to help yourself and help your company is to become a rebel.
 Consciously choosing not to conform.
 Nonconformity enhances not only our professional lives but your personal life as well.
 Nonconforming behaviours (such as expressing true preferences in social circles rather than going along with the majority opinion) improves your happiness in your day-to-day interactions.
 Giving the power back to yourself.
 Power is typically associated with a lack of constraint, and we think of powerful people as generally having the freedom to behave as they wish.